axoflow/axosyslog-core-docs/content/chapter-encrypted-transport-tls/tlsoptions/_index.md

 Using `ssl-options(none)` means that {{% param "product.abbrev" %}} does not specify any restrictions on the protocol used.
 However, in this case, the underlying OpenSSL library can restrict the available protocols, for example, certain OpenSSL versions automatically disable SSLv2.

-This option is available in {{% param "product.abbrev" %}} 3.7 and newer.
+By specifying `ignore-hostname-mismatch`, you can ignore the subject name of a certificate during the validation process.
+This means that {{% param "product.abbrev" %}} checks only that the certificate itself is trusted by the current set of trust anchors (e.g. trusted CAs), and ignores the mismatch between the targeted hostname and the certificate subject. `ignore-hostname-mismatch` is available in {{% param "product.abbrev" %}} 4.4 and newer.

 ### Example: Using ssl-options